Is Invoice Factoring the Same as AR Financing?

 In accounts receivable financing, a business sells all of its invoices to establish a borrowing base.
 Similar to a traditional line of credit, the receivables line operates as a revolver.
 So, in AR financing the receivables are pooled.

-What Does AR Stand For In AR Financing?
+What Does AR Stand for in AR Financing?

-Why Do Companies Use AR Factoring?
+Why Do Companies Use Invoice Factoring?

-Which Option is Best for Your Company
+Which Option is Best for Your Company?

 Both invoice factoring and AR financing benefit businesses by providing funds in advance of collection.
 When cash flow timing matters most, both of these working capital financing options quickly put money into the business.
 In addition, both offer professional credit services and receivables management.